lifted-studios/Gitconfig.tmLanguage/README.md

 # Gitconfig Syntax Definition

-A Sublime Text 2 syntax definition file to offer syntax coloring for your `.gitconfig` files.
+A Sublime Text 2 syntax definition file to offer syntax coloring for your `.gitconfig` files.  *It may work with TextMate also, but I haven't tested it.*

 # Installation